Polish spaces for countable and separable structures through quotient encodings: Main theorem for separable continuous structures

 \paragraph{Congruence viewpoint.} The Banach-space formulation is chosen because later arguments exploit the quotient norm.
 Abstractly, the same quotient-coding setup can be stated for separable Polish structures with continuous operations by replacing closed linear subspaces $K\subseteq X$ with closed congruences $E\subseteq X^2$.
 In the Banach setting, $K$ and $E_K$ are interchangeable, and Section~\ref{sec:countable} is the discrete counterpart of this congruence-based viewpoint.

-\begin{remark}[Why the general framework is written in Banach form] Up to this point, the definitions and closure arguments admit a parallel formulation for arbitrary separable Polish structures with continuous operations, using closed congruences $E\subseteq X^2$ rather than kernels $K\subseteq X$.
+\begin{remark} Up to this point, the definitions and closure arguments admit a parallel formulation for arbitrary separable Polish structures with continuous operations, using closed congruences $E\subseteq X^2$ rather than kernels $K\subseteq X$.
 We do not develop that notation systematically in the sequel only because the later applications repeatedly use quotient norms, distance-to-kernel functions, and linear perturbation arguments.
 Thus the paper is written in Banach form for economy of notation, but whenever a later argument is purely formal it may be read equally in the congruence language. \end{remark}

 \begin{example} We list canonical examples fitting the framework of Definition~\ref{def:category-ops}.

 \begin{enumerate} \item \emph{Banach algebras.} $\omega_1(x,y)=xy$ (multiplication).
 Admissible kernels are closed two-sided ideals.